 6. Abigail “Abby” Hoffman

 Abigail “Abby” Hoffman, biography

-An outstanding middle-distance runner, Abby Hoffman participated in four Olympic Games, four Pan Am Games and two Commonwealth Games during her long brilliant career.
-She was a multiple medal winner at the Pan Am Games, with two gold medals, one silver medal and two bronze medals, including the one she won in the 800m at the 1967 Winnipeg Games.
+An outstanding middle-distance runner, Abby Hoffman participated in four Olympic Games, four Pan Am Games and two Commonwealth Games during her long, brilliant career.
+She was a multiple medal winner at the Pan Am Games, with two gold medals, one silver medal and two bronze medals, including the one she won in the 800 metres at the 1967 Winnipeg Games.
 After her retirement in 1976, she became the first woman Director General of Sport Canada, a position she held from 1981 to 1991.

 Abigail “Abby” Hoffman, photographs